Mechanical ventilator - infants

 HOW IS A MECHANICAL VENTILATOR USED?

 A ventilator is a bedside machine.
-It is attached to the breathing tube that is placed into the windpipe (trachea) of sick or premature babies who need help breathing.
-Caregivers can adjust the ventilator as needed.
-Adjustments are made depending on the baby's condition, blood gas measurements, and x-rays.
+It is attached to a breathing tube that is placed into the windpipe (trachea) of sick or premature babies who need help breathing.
+Caregivers can adjust the ventilator as needed, depending on the baby's condition, blood gas measurements, and x-rays.

 WHAT ARE THE RISKS OF A MECHANICAL VENTILATOR?